-Returns the specified value(s) from a result set procedure, a function or a method.
+Returns the specified value(s) from a result set procedure or a function.

-RETURNstatement is used in a function or method to return the single value of the function.
+RETURNstatement is used in a function to return the single value of the function.

-The SQL statements in the body of the function or method are executed until a
+The SQL statements in the body of the function are executed until a

 RETURNstatement is executed.
-If the end of the function or method is encountered (because no
+If the end of the function is encountered (because no

 RETURNstatement has been executed) an exception is raised.